basalt

 How basalt is formed

-Where basalt is formed
+Where basalt is found

 How to split basalt